-site is dedicated to those men and women who fell fighting
+This site is dedicated to those men and women who fell fighting for their

-counties and the war memorials completed for each are listed
+and the war memorials completed for each are listed on

-Photographs have been taken of the majority of the memorials,
+a separate page.
+Photographs have been taken of the majority

-details of the men included and their photographs where possible.
+of the memorials, details of the men included and their photographs where

 war memorials and rolls of honour cover a variety of Regiments,